meghapusti/CodeChallenge/readme.md

 # Code Challenge #

-Please find my attached solutions for Problems 1-3 of the Code Challenge (Frontend Engineer Intern)
+Attached solutions for Problems 1-3 of the Code Challenge (Frontend Engineer Intern)